MasterOfTheTiger/MinecraftCalc/README.md

 # MinecraftCalc
-The web version of my Minecraft Construction Calculator
+The web version of my Minecraft Construction Calculator.
+It can't do much yet...